-Dave Walsh was once the world's foremost kickboxing journalist, if that makes much sense.
+Dave Walsh was once the world's foremost kickboxing journalist, if that makes any sense.
 He's still trying to figure that one out.

 The thing is, he always loved writing and fiction was always his first love.
-He wrote 'Godslayer' hoping to leave the world of combat sports behind, which, as you can guess, did not exactly work.
+He wrote 'Godslayer' in hopes of leaving the world of combat sports behind, which, as you can guess, did not exactly work.
 That's when a lifelong love of science fiction led him down a different path.

-Now he writes science fiction novels about far-off worlds, weird technology and the same damned problems that humanity has always had, just in a different setting.
+Now he writes science fiction novels about far-off worlds, weird technology and the same damned problems that humanity has always had, just with a different setting.

-He does all of this while living in the high desert of Albuquerque and raising twin boys.
+He does all of this while living in the high desert of Albuquerque and raising twin boys with his wife.
 He's still not sure which is harder: watching friends get knocked out or raising boys.

 The Andlios Collection - Books 1-3 by Dave Walsh